dawsonlp/localport/localport.md

 ## Project Purpose

 LocalPort is a universal port forwarding manager that provides reliable, automated port forwarding with health monitoring and auto-restart capabilities for development environments.
+Initially it supports only kubectl port forwarding.

 ## What LocalPort Needs to Do